-Specifically, we have been keeping an eye on usage, beliefs and opinions of today's Technophiles; these are the early adopters of new technology, the “tech-savvy”, and the “tech-eager”.
+Specifically, we have been keeping an eye on usage, beliefs and opinions of today's Technophiles; an enthusiast of technology.
+A Technophile is the early adopter of new technology, the “tech-savvy”, and the “tech-eager”.
 Early adopters have always been an important part of technology.
 They purchase new technology first and immediately become natural evangelists who will share their experience.
 The Technophiles are often current with technology and trends, and expect a simple and intuitive end-to-end experience when engaging with new tech products.
 Just because they are tech-savvy, does not mean that they want to spend time troubleshooting.
 Technophiles expect the technology to be built well so that they can easily start using, playing with it and evaluating its performance.
 These users are often the first to share their opinions on new technology.
 They enjoy talking about new technology that has worked well for them, but also will warn others about devices that they find to miss the mark.

 To study smart assistants, KLI invited 11 participants who fit this persona to track and provide feedback using Experience Fellow, a mobile app that lets participants take pictures, record videos, and write feedback about their journey interacting with the device.
 Six of them used a Google Home, and 5 used the Amazon Echo.
 Participants were asked to document their journey from unboxing and first impressions, to setup, through usage.